viktorgusev1984/review-kit/review-driven.md

 The feedback loop extends beyond initial development.
 Production metrics and incidents don't just trigger hotfixes—they update specifications for the next regeneration.
 Performance bottlenecks become new non-functional requirements.
 Security vulnerabilities become constraints that affect all future generations.
 This iterative dance between specification, implementation, and operational reality is where true understanding emerges and where the traditional SDLC transforms into a continuous evolution.

-## Why SDD Matters Now
+## Why RDD Matters Now

-Three trends make SDD not just possible but necessary:
+Three trends make RDD not just possible but necessary:

 First, AI capabilities have reached a threshold where natural language specifications can reliably generate working code.
 This isn't about replacing developers—it's about amplifying their effectiveness by automating the mechanical translation from specification to implementation.
 It can amplify exploration and creativity, support "start-over" easily, and support addition, subtraction, and critical thinking.

 Second, software complexity continues to grow exponentially.
 Modern systems integrate dozens of services, frameworks, and dependencies.
 Keeping all these pieces aligned with original intent through manual processes becomes increasingly difficult.
-SDD provides systematic alignment through specification-driven generation.
+RDD provides systematic alignment through specification-driven generation.
 Frameworks may evolve to provide AI-first support, not human-first support, or architect around reusable components.

 Third, the pace of change accelerates.
 Requirements change far more rapidly today than ever before.
 Pivoting is no longer exceptional—it's expected.
 Modern product development demands rapid iteration based on user feedback, market conditions, and competitive pressures.
 Traditional development treats these changes as disruptions.
 Each pivot requires manually propagating changes through documentation, design, and code.
 The result is either slow, careful updates that limit velocity, or fast, reckless changes that accumulate technical debt.

-SDD can support what-if/simulation experiments: "If we need to re-implement or change the application to promote a business need to sell more T-shirts, how would we implement and experiment for that?"
+RDD can support what-if/simulation experiments: "If we need to re-implement or change the application to promote a business need to sell more T-shirts, how would we implement and experiment for that?"

-SDD transforms requirement changes from obstacles into normal workflow.
+RDD transforms requirement changes from obstacles into normal workflow.
 When specifications drive implementation, pivots become systematic regenerations rather than manual rewrites.
 Change a core requirement in the PRD, and affected implementation plans update automatically.
 Modify a user story, and corresponding API endpoints regenerate.
 This isn't just about initial development—it's about maintaining engineering velocity through inevitable changes.

 ## Core Principles